dachcom-digital/pimcore-members/README.md

 ### Security Installation
 It is not possible to merge security configurations from multiple locations, including bundles.
 Instead, you have to move them to one single config file, e.g. `config/packages/security.yaml`.
-Please adopt `MembersBundle/Resources/config/packages/security.yaml` and merge your own firewall configuration into one single file.
+Please adopt [security_auth_manager.yaml](./src/MembersBundle/Resources/config/packages/security_auth_manager.yaml) and merge your own firewall configuration into one single file.

+#### Legacy Security Configuration
+⚠️ If you still want to use the legacy authenticator, adopt [security_legacy.yaml](./src/MembersBundle/Resources/config/packages/security_legacy.yaml)
+Keep in mind, that this configuration will be removed in Members 5.0.

 ### Route Installation
 MembersBundle does not include any routes per default.
 Otherwise, it would be hard for you to change or override included routes.